spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 **Quest: Keep the Station from Exploding:** Oh shit, oh shit, oh shit.
 There’s a coolant leak on the main reactor.
 It’s going to go critical and destroy the entire station in 30 hours.
 The only way to fix it is to put on vacsuits and access the Station Exterior.

-If you agree to help, the Ops Union will give vacsuits to everyone on the team, granting you access to the airlocks (and a way around station security).
+If you agree to help, the #OpsUnion will give vacsuits to everyone on the team, granting you access to the airlocks (and a way around station security).

 </aside>